For performing arts professionals looking to develop skills in teaching children and young people

 Your collection of evidence can take the form of video presentations, podcasts and written work (max of 1000 words per topic and the total audio/visual evidence must not exceed 10 minutes per topic except Section 2’s teaching video submission).

-Richard Gerver, Dr Alison Daubney, Pran Patel, Ollie Tunmer, Bree Smith, Pearce Barron and John Pritchard will be joining us online to facilitate our unique performing arts teacher development programme.
+Dr Alison Daubney, Pranav Patel, Ollie Tunmer and Richard Gerver will be joining us online to facilitate our unique performing arts teacher development programme.
 We'll be announcing more facilitators very soon...

 Ally Daubney is an international performing arts educator and researcher and has worked extensively with universities of Cambridge and Sussex on a range of worldwide development projects and courses.
 She is a qualified and experienced teacher, mentor and trainer.
 For the past ten years Ally has held external examiner positions at a variety of higher education institutions, including Trinity Laban Conservatoire, The Open University and the University of Plymouth.
 In partnership with Greg Daubney, Ally co-wrote Play - a Psychological Toolkit for Optimal Performance - published by the ISM Trust.